mvolkmann/blog/src/prolog.md

 There are many implementations of the Prolog programming language.
-The first Prolog implementation was Marseilles Prolog developed at Marseilles University.
+The first Prolog implementation was Marseilles Prolog (also referred to as Prolog 0 to Prolog IV) developed at Marseilles University.
-The second was DEC-10 Prolog developed at Edinburgh University, commonly referred to as Edinburgh Prolog.
+The second Prolog implementation was DEC-10 Prolog developed at Edinburgh University, and commonly referred to as Edinburgh Prolog.

 Many current Prolog implementations conform to the {% aTargetBlank "https://www.iso.org/standard/21413.html", "ISO Standard for Prolog" %}.